oac0de/Real-Estate-Forecasting/README.md

 # BASELINE SARIMA MODEL: TOP PICK

-Now that we've picked our top zip code, let's use it to create our baseline model.
-We will set a range of values for our best parameter search, for p, d, q, and P, D, Q, s.
+Now that I've picked our top ZIP code, I will use it to create our baseline model.
+I'll set a range of values for the best parameter search, for p, d, q, and P, D, Q, s.

 'p' is the number of Auto-Regressive terms (the AR part of the model).
 It is basically the lag, incorporating the trends past values to provide predictions.